How Facebook Saved the Military Spouse

 - They can look for jobs.

 - They can promote their businesses.

-- They can talk about their favorite tv show or book they have read since their spouse is not home to talk to about it.
+- They can talk about their favorite tv show or book they have read or really anything that interests them.

 - They can learn more about a new duty station and even start to make friends before they get there.

-- They can find a church or other local group.
+- They can find a church or other local group to join.

 - They can help other spouses through problems or just be there to tell someone they are thinking of them.

 Facebook makes the world a much smaller place.